-- 2.5 There are two memorial stained glass windows in the church porch featuring Morgan cars.
-In the early 1900s Henry Morgan built his first car in The Rectory opposite the church where his father was the vicar.
-The Morgan Car company has always supported village activities, and members of the family are buried in the churchyard. - 2.6 There is a daily bus service connecting Stoke Lacy to Hereford and Worcester via Bromyard.
+2.5 There are two memorial stained-glass windows in the church porch featuring Morgan cars.
+The Morgan Car company has always supported village activities, and members of the family are buried in the churchyard.
+HFS Morgan was raised in The Rectory opposite the church where his father HG Morgan was Prebendary Rector.
+In 1909 HFS Morgan built his first car in Malvern and with his father founded the Morgan Motor Company.

+- 2.6 There is a daily bus service connecting Stoke Lacy to Hereford and Worcester via Bromyard.
 As this service has declined in frequency it has become less convenient and so is less well used.
 Traffic on the A465 has greatly increased in recent years with changes in lifestyle, more commercial vehicles, a reduction in rural bus services and an increase in local as well as through traffic.
 The A465 is the main road link between Bromyard and Hereford.
-This is a national as well as an individual issue and parishes should play their part by considering ways to reverse this trend. - 2.7 The community is mixed, made up of families who have lived in the area for generations as well as people who have settled more recently.
+This is a national as well as an individual issue and parishes should play their part by considering ways to reverse this trend.
+The National Byway section between Chester and Cirencester passes through the western edge of the parish. - 2.7 The community is mixed, made up of families who have lived in the area for generations as well as people who have settled more recently.
 Employment and working patterns include commuting, working locally or from home.
 With an ageing population there is an increasing number of retired people living in the Parish.
 Despite this diversity there is a strong sense of community; in times of trouble such as recent flooding or the Covid-19 pandemic, people have come together for mutual support.
 With no school or shop, the three main places where people can gather are the Village Hall, the church and the pub these are the places where activities and events take place, and they are appreciated and well supported by local people.

-3.0 Draft Vision and Objectives
+3.0 Vision and Objectives

-- 3.1 The Draft Vision and Objectives for the NDP have been prepared by the Steering Group, taking into account comments made during the consultations.
+- 3.1 The Vision and Objectives for the NDP have been prepared by the Steering Group, taking into account comments made during the consultations.
 The Vision sets out how the Parish should look in the future and the Objectives provide the framework for preparing the NDP planning policies and proposals to achieve the Vision. - 3.2 The responses to the Issues and Options consultation showed that nearly 94% of respondents (61) supported the Draft Vision and Objectives.
 The Steering Group reviewed them again in the light of the comments and this resulted in several minor changes.

-Draft Vision for Stoke Lacy NDP
+Vision for Stoke Lacy NDP

 Stoke Lacy is a rural community which wishes to retain its distinctive character of historic and heritage assets while allowing the community to flourish and develop.
 Development should be sustainable thereby meeting the needs of the present without compromising the ability of future generations to meet their own needs.
 Emphasis should be on Climate Smart Choices and resource efficiency.
-It should be recognised that to meet community need, sites may have to be found adjacent to or beyond settlement boundaries.
 By 2031, residents of Stoke Lacy will continue to enjoy a high quality of life with good access to local facilities and to the exceptional countryside around the Parish.

-Draft Objectives for Stoke Lacy NDP
+Objectives for Stoke Lacy NDP

-Objective 1: Objective 1: To protect and enhance valued landscapes and views and the intrinsic character and beauty of our countryside; to recognise the wider benefits including those of the best and most versatile agricultural land and of the trees and woodlands; to protect our dark skies, wildlife habitats and biodiversity; to protect the countryside from inappropriate development.
+Objective 1: To protect and enhance valued landscapes and views and the intrinsic character and beauty of our countryside; to recognise the wider benefits including those of the best and most versatile agricultural land and of the trees and woodlands; to protect our dark skies, wildlife habitats and biodiversity; to protect the countryside from inappropriate development.

-(See NDP Policies SL1: Protecting and Enhancing Local Landscape Character and Biodiversity and SL2: Local Green Space)
+(See NDP Policies SL1: Protecting and Enhancing Local Landscape Character and Biodiversity, SL2: River Wye Special Area of Conservation (SAC) and SL4: Local Green Space.)